-Ne w for 2018-19: 3 Pu rpose of the Funding 3 Ex penditures Reporting 4 Fu nding Allocation Key Activities Breakdown 4 1 Professional Learning Supports 4 2 .
-Student-centered Learning Opportunities 4 3 .
-Resources (to a maximum of 10% of total funds) for Student Success programs initiatives 4 .
+⊃urp pose of the Funding 3 Ξхр enditures Reporting 4 -un ding Allocation Key Activities Breakdown 4 1.
+Professional Learning Supports 4 2.
+Student-centered Learning Opportunities 4 3.
+Resources (to a maximum of 10% of total funds) for Student Success programs initiatives 4.
 Implementation Supports (to a maximum of 35% of total funds) 5 a.
-Central Implementation Support (to a maximum of 15% of total funds) b.
-School Implementation Supports (to a maximum of 20% of total funds)
+Central Implementation Support (to a maximum of 15% of total funds) 5 b.
+School Implementation Supports (to a maximum of 20% of total funds) 5

-2018-2019 Guiding Principles for the Student Success, Grade 7 to 12 Allocation in the Grants for Student Needs (GSN) - Learning Opportunities Grant (LOG) Funding:
+2019-2020 Guiding Principles for the Student Success, Grade 7 to 12 Allocation in the Grants for Student Needs (GSN) - Learning Opportunities Grant (LOG) Funding:

-The following guidelines have been developed to assist District School Boards in their allocation of funds received as part of the Student Success, Grade 7 to 12 Allocation within the Learning Opportunities Grant (LOG) portion of the Grants for Student Needs (GSN).
+The following guidelines have been developed to assist District School Boards in their allocation of funds received as part of the Student Success, Grade 7 to 12Allocation within the Learning Opportunities Grant (LOG) portion of the Grants for Student Needs (GSN).